 Ah, the age-old friends with benefits situation.
-Let’s be honest, having friends with benefits can be incredibly convenient—but there are rules.
+Let’s be honest, having friends with benefits can be incredibly convenient—all the fun, none of the planning-your-future-together—but there are rules.
 And, lucky you, we’re so ready to dish up some juicy FWB advice.

 What’s not to like about the idea having no-strings sex with someone you like and respect, but don’t necessarily want a future with?
 However, friends with benefits also come with a few asterisks.
 Namely?
 If you start to blur the lines, you’re opening a big can of worms.
 To avoid confusion, awkwardness, and disappointments, here are the dos and don’ts to keep in mind.